top of page

 Flexible ESL Online Learning Activities via Padlet

-Virtual boards can be an avenue for interactive media sharing during English as a Second Language (ESL) online learning activities for different levels of education.
-Padlet is an interactive virtual board that can be diversified into innovative teaching practices as the platform enables its users to communicate by sharing information through texts, videos, images, and links.
+Virtual boards can serve as an avenue for interactive media sharing during English as a Second Language (ESL) online learning activities across different educational levels.
+Padlet is an interactive virtual board that can be diversified into innovative teaching practices, as the platform enables its users to communicate by sharing information through texts, videos, images, and links.

 ESL educators and students can explore Padlet's superb features for their ESL lessons.
-Padlet's embedding function allows educators to link it with other internet-based collaboration platforms.
-Educators can expand its use in the context of ESL activities by integrating the available features with other digital apps and software to allow a wondrous air of creativity in the virtual classroom.
+Padlet's embedding feature allows educators to integrate it with other web-based collaboration platforms.
+Educators can expand its use in ESL activities by integrating its features with other digital apps and software to foster a wondrous air of creativity in the virtual classroom.

 A. Approaches of Using Padlet Solutions

-I want to share an effortless teaching and learning approach through an interactive online task focusing on three basic parts of speech in the English language: nouns, adjectives, and verbs.
-This task is suitable for carrying out during the lesson's developmental stage as a reinforcement activity or even as an ice-breaking activity for students to socialise virtually in the early weeks of the semester.
+I want to share an effortless approach to teaching and learning through an interactive online task that focuses on three basic parts of speech in English: nouns, adjectives, and verbs.
+This task is suitable for use during the lesson's developmental stage as a reinforcement activity, or even as an ice-breaking activity, for students to socialise virtually in the early weeks of the semester.
 Students in a mixed-ability class can progress independently because of self-paced instruction.

-Moreover, educators can monitor their student's ongoing progress and outcomes in real time via the postings made in Padlet.
+Moreover, educators can monitor their students' ongoing progress and outcomes in real time through Padlet posts.
 Remember that flexibility and fun are the primary keys to this virtual activity!
 Let me walk you through a brief ESL class activity using Padlet to stretch students' knowledge of nouns, adjectives, and verbs in Movement Control Order (MCO) style during the global COVID-19 pandemic.

 a.
 Locating Objects in Their Surroundings to Focus on Nouns

 For the first task, the ESL educator may get the students to warm up by getting them to use their mobile phones or recording devices to capture a few still images of tangible living or non-living things within their surroundings.
-The educator can determine the number of objects based on the duration set during the lesson planning stage.
+The educator can determine the number of objects based on the duration set during lesson planning.

-Ideally, the students are free to roam safely inside or outside the comfort of their personal space and be mindfully selective of the images to be shared with their peers.
-Hence, simple instruction from the educator can be assigning them to scout around for any wonderful humans or objects that uplift their moods!
+Ideally, the students are free to roam safely inside or outside their personal space and be mindful in selecting the images to share with their peers.
+Hence, a simple instruction from the educator could be to have them scout around for any wonderful humans or objects that uplift their moods!
 Once they have decided, they can upload the images in Padlet for everyone to view.

 b.
 Describing the Objects by Using Adjectives